bottlepy/bottle/docs/tutorial_app.rst

 Maybe you already have an Apache_ or you want to run a Bottle-based application large scale - then it is time to think about Apache with mod_wsgi_.

 We assume that your Apache server is up and running and mod_wsgi is working fine as well.
-On a lot of Linux distributions, mod_wsgi can be installed via the package management easily.
+On a lot of Linux distributions, mod_wsgi can be easily installed via whatever package management system is in use.

 Bottle brings an adapter for mod_wsgi with it, so serving your application is an easy task.